mMARUF/PlayWright-Mocha/README.md

    This project implements the Page Object Model (POM) design pattern to enhance code reusability and maintainability.
 Each page of the application is represented as a class, encapsulating its locators and actions.
 For example:
 10. `SignInPage` handles login-related actions.
 11. `UserJourney` handles user-specific workflows like adding products to the cart, wishlist, or comparison list.

-12. **Test Cases Executed:**:
+12. **Test Cases Executed:**
    The following test cases have been automated and executed through this project:
-13. Login of User
+      - Login of User
-14. Registration of User
+      - Registration of User
-15. Logout of User
+      - Logout of User
-16. Searching Product by Logged-in User
+      - Searching Product by Logged-in User
-17. Visiting Desired Product Page
+      - Visiting Desired Product Page
-18. Adding Product to the Cart
+      - Adding Product to the Cart
-19. Removing All Products from the Cart
+      - Removing All Products from the Cart
-20. Adding Product to the Wish List
+      - Adding Product to the Wish List
-21. Removing Product from the Wish List
+      - Removing Product from the Wish List
-22. Adding Product to the Compare List
+      - Adding Product to the Compare List
-23. Removing Product from the Compare List
+      - Removing Product from the Compare List
-24. Adding Review to a Product
+      - Adding Review to a Product
-25. Pagination Testing of the Website
+      - Pagination Testing of the Website

-26. **Environment Management:**:
+13. **Environment Management:**:
    This project uses the dotenv package to manage multiple environments.
 The `urls.env` file is used to store environment-specific variables such as the base URL and login credentials.

 Installation: `npm install dotenv`